CSI Ocean app icon

 Capture and detection

-A multi-step wizard that adapts to the sample type, machine-learning detection on every photo, and per-image validation status.
+A multi-step wizard adapts to the sample type.
+Machine-learning detection on every photo with confidence bands you can trust.

 • map